 13. Get a smile into your voice

 By whatever way it does not matter, just get a smile in your voice.
-Example: Hello, do you know Jesus?
+Example: “Good morning, do you know Jesus?”
 Whatever your make-up, or temperament, or disposition is to make that possible, use that character quality to bring a smile in your voice.
 Well, do you not think it is nice to have a smile in your voice?
 Or do you think it is better to just talk without a smile in your voice?
 You can hear the difference.
 It can be done.
 It is a combination of inflection, words, manners, attitude, and will-to-do.
 You can study to get rid of such things as an over rapid tempo.
 Or such a bad habit as a guttural sound.
 Maybe you have a twangy sound?
 If so, you need to get rid of that.
 Some people chew on the telephone.
 That is a very noticeable and negative thing.

 Think of your pitch.
 If it is very high, it is not very comfortable.
 If it is too low it is not very nice either after a long time.
 It is essential you develop some musical intonation in your voice.
 Each person has a natural bell like tone, which can be trained to lose acquired bad habits.

 The best telephone voice is clear, well enunciated, ringing like bell-like tones in free vibration, through a mouth opened widely enough to prevent them from being “throaty” or “foggy.”
 A forward placement of the voice, not a guttural one, makes the most courteous sounding voice.
-If you do not believe it, just phone home, and have somebody put a cassette player by the telephone once.
+If you do not believe it, just phone home, and have somebody record it.
 Then replay it and listen to your own voice.

 14. Try to keep clear of nervous tenseness in your voice because it never registers as a calmly, courteous one